BradleyCodeU/bradleycodeu.github.io/_aicc/u03arrayMethods/shoppingListV1/instructions.md

   - Chores List App
   - Holiday Wishlist App

+Read about how to use localStorage to save data on a webpage [https://www.w3schools.com/jsref/prop_win_localstorage.asp](https://www.w3schools.com/jsref/prop_win_localstorage.asp){:target="_blank"}

-Complete the JavaScript and some custom CSS to style your app. [https://www.w3schools.com/css/css_intro.asp](https://www.w3schools.com/css/css_intro.asp){:target="_blank"}
+Complete the JavaScript and add some custom CSS to style your app. [https://www.w3schools.com/css/css_intro.asp](https://www.w3schools.com/css/css_intro.asp){:target="_blank"}

 IN A NEW FILE, create a JavaScript class [https://www.w3schools.com/js/js_classes.asp](https://www.w3schools.com/js/js_classes.asp){:target="_blank"} that will serve as a blueprint for a shopping list item.
 Create properties (instance variables) for the attributes that you need to store for each shopping list item.